3×3 Eyes: Reception

 As of February 2015, 3×3 Eyes had over 33 million copies in circulation.
 In 1993, the manga won the Kodansha Manga Award for shōnen.

-The OVA adaptation had received mixed to positive reviews.
+The OVA adaptation had received mixed reviews.
 Theron Martin of Anime News Network praised both OVAs stating "While not a spectacular series, 3×3 Eyes is nonetheless a very solid production which should entertain those who don't mind high levels of bloodshed and rampant mystical content."
 Justin Sevakis also of Anime News Network, criticized the artstyle the animation quality of the series, whilst noting that the series is still entertaining.
 Carlos Ross of THEM Anime Reviews praised the first OVA for its animation and characters, but criticized the story for its "disjunctive nature" and "anticlimactic" ending.
 For the second OVA, Ross gave the plot a mix review noting that it is more coherent than the previous OVA, but also more confusing.
 Stig Høgset also of THEM Anime Reviews, gave both the OVAs a more positive review, praising the characters and artwork, but criticizing the ending for it feeling unfinished.
-Luis Cruz from Mania, gave the first OVA a mix review stating, "3×3 Eyes has the material to be a classic series[sic] However, the OVA format limits its potential by constraining the amount of time it can spend building the characters and their world."
-He continued to state for the second OVA, "It only falls short by being hobbled with a story arc conclusion rather than a proper ending" and "the story stands well enough on its own and provides nearly two hours of action, humor, and intriguing mysteries."
+Luis Cruz from Mania gave the first OVA a mixed review, stating, "3×3 Eyes has the material to be a classic series[sic] However, the OVA format limits its potential by constraining the amount of time it can spend building the characters and their world."
+He continued to state for the second OVA, "It only falls short by being hobbled with a story arc conclusion rather than a proper ending" and "the story stands well enough on its own and provides nearly two hours of action, humor, and intriguing mysteries".